teamrabu/rabu-schedule/readme.md

 	java -jar rabu.jar < estimates.rabu > projection.html

-To view the results, open `projection.html` in Firefox. (**Important:** Firefox 3.6 is the only browser we've tested thoroughly.
-Firefox 4, Safari, Chrome, and IE 9 appear to work.
-Internet Explorer 7 or 8 do not work.)
+To view the results, open `projection.html` in your web browser.

 Rabu takes a JSON file containing a development team's estimates on STDIN and outputs an HTML file on STDOUT.
 Your JSON file must be encoded in UTF-8 (or plain ASCII).
 There is no documentation of the input file at this time, but you can work from `estimates.rabu` as an example.
 For another example, see `/src/html/_html_test.rabu`.